LibraryCarpentry/lc-git/_episodes/02-getting-started.md

 repository either by using [GitHub's web interface](https://github.com/new), or via the command line.
 Let's use the command line to create a git repository for the experiments that we're going to do today.

 First, we will create a new directory for our project and enter that directory.
-<!explain commands as we go along>
+We will explain commands as we go along.

 ~~~
 $ mkdir hello-world